Reference Practicum via LIS 691

 - Provides feedback on practicum student performance to the student and to the Faculty Supervisor during the course of the semester.

-- Is a liaison between the RIS department and the practicum student.
-She will not necessarily assume the role of a mentor or coach and can't guarantee the professional/personal growth or job readiness of RIS department practicum students.
+- Is a liaison between the ROI department and the practicum student.
+She will not necessarily assume the role of a mentor or coach and can't guarantee the professional/personal growth or job readiness of ROI department practicum students.

 The Intern Coordinators (Amy Harris and Lynda Kellam)